denisgomes/psi/docs/quick_ref/features.rst

 * Static linear analysis of loadcases and combinations.
 * Stress evaluation based on B31.1 piping code.
 * Movements, support reactions and internal force results.
-* Much more to come...
+* And more to come...

 Enterprise Edition
 ------------------

-All the features available in the Community Edition of PSI are included in the Enterprise edition by default.
+All the features available in the Community Edition of PSI are also included in the Enterprise edition by default.
 In addition, the features listed below are only available with the upgraded version.

 * Access to all element types, such as bellows.
 * Comprehensive section and material database.
 * Valve and flange weight database.
+* Additional spring vendors for spring selection.
-* Support gaps and friction.
+* Pipe support gaps and friction.
 * Support for additional codes and standards.
-* Dynamic modal, response spectrum and time history analysis.
+* Dynamic modal, response spectrum and time history analyses capabilities.
 * Trunnion analysis.
-* Nozzle evaluation.
+* Nozzle evaluation for various equipment.
+* Compability with other pipe stress programs such as AutoPIPE and Caesar II.
-* Much more to come...
+* And more to come...

 In addition, the Enterprise Edition is subjected to rigorous verification and validation, going far above and beyond the Tier 1 textbook examples employed